weecology/biodivcast/README.md

 If you don't have Jupyter Notebook installed already we recommend installing the [Anaconda Python distribution](https://www.continuum.io/downloads) to get it.

-Running `install-packages.R` should make sure all of the relevant packages are installed including Jupyter Notebook integration.
+Running `install.R` should make sure all of the relevant packages are installed including Jupyter Notebook integration.
 It will not re-install packages that you already have thanks to [pacman](https://github.com/trinker/pacman).